tomerfiliba-org/rpyc/docs/install.rst

 of Python incompatible with one another, and sadly, this cannot be bridged automatically by RPyC at the serialization layer.

-It's not that I didn't try -- it's just too hard a feat.
-It's basically like writing a 100% working `2to3 <http://docs.python.org/library/2to3.html>`_ tool, alongside with a matching ``3to2`` one; and that, I reckon, is comparable to the *halting problem* (of course I might be wrong here, but it still doesn't make it feasible).

-Big words aside -- you can connect from **Python 2.x to Python 2.y**, as long as you only use types/modules/features supported by both; and you can connect from **Python 3.x to Python 3.y**, under the same assumption.
+Big words aside -- you can connect from **Python 3.x to Python 3.y**, as long as you only use types/modules/features supported by both.

 .. note::
    As a side note, do not try to mix different versions of RPyC (e.g., connecting